Comprehensive Phenomenology of the Dirac Scotogenic Model: Novel Low Mass Dark Matter: Introduction

-In this discussion, our focus is on comprehensively exploring the phenomenology of a simplified version of the Dirac Scotogenic model proposed in \cite{Bonilla:2018ynb}.
-The chiral structure of $U(1)_{B-L}$, under which the three right-handed neutrinos transform as $\nu_R \sim (-4, -4, 5)$\cite{Montero:2007cd,Ma:2014qra} forbids the tree level Dirac mass term $\bar{L} \tilde{H} \nu_R$, as well as the effective Majorana neutrino mass operators at all orders.
+In this discussion, we focus on comprehensively exploring the phenomenology of a simplified version of the Dirac Scotogenic model proposed in \cite{Bonilla:2018ynb}.
+The chiral structure of $U(1)_{B-L}$, under which the three right-handed neutrinos transform as $\nu_R \sim (-4, -4, 5)$\cite{Montero:2007cd,Ma:2014qra}, does not allow the tree level Dirac mass term $\bar{L} \tilde{H} \nu_R$ and forbids the effective Majorana neutrino mass operators at all orders.
 It is also anomaly free and leads to one massless neutrino.
-Here we explicitly and softly break $U(1)_{B-L} \to \mathcal{Z}_6$, conserving the Dirac nature of neutrinos but allowing a one loop realization of the operator $\bar{L} \tilde{H} \chi \nu_R$.
+Here, we explicitly and softly break $U(1)_{B-L} \to \mathcal{Z}_6$, preserving the Dirac nature of neutrinos but allowing a one-loop realization of the operator $\bar{L} \tilde{H} \chi \nu_R$.
 The particles running inside the loop (a scalar gauge singlet $\xi$, a scalar $SU(2)_L$ doublet $\eta$ and a neutral fermion vector-like pair $N_L, \, N_R$) form the `dark sector', the lightest of them being the DM candidate and its stability protected by the remnant $\mathcal{Z}_6$ symmetry.
 While the canonical Majorana scotogenic model can only have a doublet scalar or a neutral fermion as DM, this framework allows the additional option of a singlet scalar DM.

-The paper is organized as follows.
-In Sec.~\ref{sec:model}, we provide an overview of the model's fundamental aspects.
-In Sec.~\ref{sec:HiggsDiracScoto} we discuss the stability of the electroweak vacuum in this model.
-In Sec.~\ref{sec:CLFV}, we analyze the cLFV processes $\ell_\alpha \rightarrow \ell_\beta \gamma$ within this model and the prospects of detecting such processes in future experiments, as well as discuss how these processes can constraint the model.
-In Sec.~\ref{sec:DM}, we analyse the DM sector in the three limiting cases: doublet scalar DM, singlet scalar DM and fermionic DM.
+This paper is organized as follows.
+Sec.~\ref{sec:model} provides an overview of the model's fundamental aspects.
+Sec.~\ref{sec:HiggsDiracScoto} discusses the stability of the electroweak vacuum in this model.
+In Sec.~\ref{sec:CLFV}, we analyse the cLFV processes $\ell_\alpha \rightarrow \ell_\beta \gamma$ within this model and the prospects of detecting such processes in future experiments, as well as discuss how these processes can constrain the model.
+In Sect.~\ref{sec:DM}, we analyse the DM sector in the three limiting cases: doublet scalar DM, singlet scalar DM and fermionic DM.
 We find that all three DM cases are compatible with all the experimental constraints.
-We further show that the model allows for the possibility of novel low mass DM, a feature not shared by its canonical Majorana counterpart.
+We further show that the model allows for the possibility of novel low-mass DM, a feature not shared by its canonical Majorana counterpart\footnote{See \cite{Hirsch:2013ola} for an extension of the simplest Majorana scotogenic model which allows a lower mass DM.}.
 We conclude with final remarks in Sec.~\ref{sec:conclusions}.